Bug report #11520

 From a UX point of view, it doesn't seem pertinent that a import plugin uses settings of new layers.
 I would vote for a CRS chooser in Delimited text import dialog, eventually disabled if user inserts EWKT text as geometry (not sure about this).

-#3 Updated by Regis Haubourg over 5 years ago
+#3 Updated by Regis Haubourg almost 6 years ago

 Giovanni Manghi wrote: